-Garwood is a very small borough located in the state of New Jersey.
-With a population of 5,008 people and just one neighborhood, Garwood is the 334th largest community in New Jersey.
+Garwood is a somewhat small borough located in the state of New Jersey.
+With a population of 5,161 people and just one neighborhood, Garwood is the 334th largest community in New Jersey.

 Housing costs in Garwood are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

 Garwood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Garwood is a borough of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Garwood who work in office and administrative support (12.79%), computer science and math (8.76%), and teaching (8.29%).
+There are especially a lot of people living in Garwood who work in office and administrative support (13.30%), teaching (11.40%), and management occupations (8.70%).

 Also of interest is that Garwood has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Garwood telecommute to their jobs.
-Overall, about 10.26% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.53% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Despite being a small borough, Garwood has a lot of people using the bus to get to and from work every day.
 Most of these people on the bus are using it to get to good jobs in other cities.

-The per capita income in Garwood in 2022 was $55,478, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $221,912 for a family of four.
+The per capita income in Garwood in 2022 was $62,335, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $249,340 for a family of four.
+However, Garwood contains both very wealthy and poor people as well.

 The most common language spoken in Garwood is English.
 Other important languages spoken here include Spanish and Slavic languages.